| | | |

 A day trip to Bora Bora Beach Club is definitely one of the most popular things to do in Cartagena, Colombia.
 Located in the Rosario Islands, this beach club is well known as one of the nicest beach clubs on the Colombian coast.

 Now, while I agree that Bora Bora is nicer than many of the other beach clubs near Cartagena, I did think that it was overpriced for what you actually got.
 Day passes were $85/person and didn’t even include a beach towel or pool access.
 We had four girls (who paid $340 total for the day) and they tried to seat us on one day bed…which was only enough room for two people.
 We ended up having to pay extra to rent another day bed so we all could have enough room, when they should have just seated us in two day beds to begin with (everyone else around us was 2-to-a-bed).
 The beach itself also was not very nice—it was full of hard shells that were really painful to walk on.
+(If you want truly stunning beaches—check out Tayrona National Park outside of Santa Marta!)

 The day pass did include a welcome drink and round-trip transportation from Cartagena (a 45-minute ride each way).
 Keep in mind that, if you’re prone to seasickness, the ride back to Cartagena might be difficult for you.
 I recommend packing dramamine just in case!